 A memorial or honorarium may be designated for ministry areas that hold special interest for those we want to honor or remember.
 (See Designated Giving section above.)

-Gifts should be made to Christ United Methodist Church with information clearly stating the name of the fund and the person(s) to be remembered or honored.
+Gifts should be made to Christ Church Memphis with information clearly stating the name of the fund and the person(s) to be remembered or honored.
 To discuss your gift or to seek more information, please contact Jan Ferguson at (901) 261-4323.